Serving West Palm Beach, Boca Raton, Port St. Lucie and South Florida 561-658-1789

 In Florida, there are two different ways to file for divorce.
 You and your spouse can seek a simplified dissolution of marriage or a regular dissolution of marriage.
 Spouses may seek a simplified dissolution of marriage or uncontested divorce if they agree on the division of property, do not have children, and are not seeking alimony.
 In a regular dissolution of marriage or a contested divorce, spouses are unable to reach an agreement on the division of marital debt, property, and issues surrounding child custody and visitation.

 Once you’ve considered the circumstances of your case and determined whether to file for a regular dissolution or a simplified dissolution, you’ll need to complete the necessary divorce papers and file your completed and signed paperwork with the clerk’s office.
-The court filing will either be in the county where you or your spouse lives.
+The court filing will be in the county where you or your spouse lives.
 The clerk will give you a copy of the forms, and you should keep them in a safe place.
-Having an additional copy to give to your spouse is also recommended.
+It is also recommended to have an additional copy to give to your spouse.

 Serving Your Petition